saska/trict/README.md

 }
 ```

 All the dictionary helper methods are also provided standalone.
-There's also an extra one, `iter_keys` that gives you a list of anything that's a key - helpful if there's a bunch of people writing in your codebase and you want to enforce say a regex naming convention on your keys or something.
+There's also an extra one, `iter_keys` that iterates over anything that's a key - helpful if there's a bunch of people writing in your codebase and you want to enforce say a regex naming convention on your keys or something.

-If you're more of the "I need to make sure my API can handle most anything thrown at it!" type, you can define a mapper (using {new_key: [str or list]}, try and stick to one, it's prettier, example has both) and throw any dicts you receive into a Tricktionary and map them to the same format.
+If you're more of the "I need to make sure my API can handle most anything thrown at it!" type, you can define a mapper (using {new_key: [str or sequence]}, try and stick to one, it's prettier, example has both) and throw any dicts you receive into a Tricktionary and map them to the same format.
 Pretty handy if you need to take in documents in multiple formats, just make sure document x doesn't have different data from document y in the same key path.

 ```python
 >>> mapper = {